AyakaCraft/Carpet-Ayaka-Addition/README.md

 #### forceTickPlantsReintroduce (1.16+)

-Reintroduces the feature of cactuses, bamboos and sugarcane being (wrongly) random-ticked on scheduled ticks in Minecraft 1.15.2 and lower
+Reintroduces the feature of cactuses, bamboos, chorus flowers and sugarcane being (wrongly) random-ticked on scheduled ticks in Minecraft 1.15.2 and lower

 - Type: `boolean`
 - Default value: `false`